Barry's Bay Cottages offers year-round fun!

 If you are looking for a little more activity, we do offer canoes, kayaks and paddleboards to explore the lake from.
 Stretching over 3 km (2 miles) in length and home to several nice bays, you never know what will turn up around the next bay.
 Better yet, you can even easily link up with a series of three other lakes.
 After passing through the culvert onto Trout Lake, short portages are needed to continue south into Buch and Kulas Lakes.
 For the adventurous, this is a good day trip, while the area is riddled with fabulous canoe routes.

-Due to Covid-19 restrictions, each cottage is being equipped with a canoe and paddles during the summer months and guests are encouraged to bring their own lifejackets.
-Kayaks and paddleboards are available through Algonquin Bound or other outfitters in town.
+Due to Covid-19 restrictions, each cottage is being equipped with a canoe and paddles or kayak during the summer months (summer season is June 26-September 6) and guests are encouraged to bring their own lifejackets.

 To rent a boat, please review our resort policies and see our rental options.
 Please note that we do not have a public boat launch so we request you do not bring a boat.